A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: Properties of the relaxation scheme

 Going back to the Euler equations (\ref{sys:Euler}) and assuming smooth solutions, it is possible to derive the additional conservation law

 for all smooth functions $\mathcal{F}$.
-This equation states that the entropy is conserved for smooth solutions.
+Assuming that $\mathcal{F}$ is increasing and $\omega \mapsto \rho \mathcal{F}(s)$ is convex, the pair $(\rho \mathcal{F}(s),\rho \mathcal{F}(s)u)$ defines a Lax entropy pair for the system \eqref{sys:Euler}.
+Thus, equation \eqref{eq:entropy_conservation} states that the entropy is conserved for smooth solutions.
 However, since the Euler equations are non-linear, discontinuities can arise in the solution in finite time despite of smooth initial conditions.
 At discontinuities the equation (\ref{eq:entropy_conservation}) is not valid, since it does not consider the entropy dissipation at shocks.
-According to the second law of thermodynamics the entropy can physically only increase.
-Mathematically, on the other hand, it is desirable to constrain the solution by initial and boundary conditions and therefore the sign of the entropy is reversed so that it can only decrease in time.
-Therefore, under the assumption that $\mathcal{F}$ is nondecreasing, we replace the equality in (\ref{eq:entropy_conservation}) by an inequality, which leads to the following entropy inequality
+Therefore, we replace the equality in (\ref{eq:entropy_conservation}) by an inequality, which leads to the following entropy inequality

 Our scheme should now mimic this behaviour in the sense that its solutions satisfy a discrete version of (\ref{eq:continuous_entropy_inequality}).
-The main effort is to show that the approximate Riemann solver associated with the scheme is consistent with the entropy inequality in the sense of Harten, Lax and van Leer \cite{25}.
-This property is stated in the following theorem.

-\begin{theorem} Let $\omega^L$ and $\omega^R$ be two states of $\Omega$.
-We assume that the intermediate states for density and internal energy in the Riemann solution are positive, i.e. $\rho^{L*},\rho^{R*},e^{L*},e^{R*}>0$, and that the relaxation speeds $a^{L,R}$ and $b^{L,R}$ are such that they satisfy the subcharacteristic Whitham conditions
+\begin{theorem} Let us assume that $w_i^n$ belongs to $\Omega$ for all $i \in \mathbb{Z}$.
+Furthermore, we assume that at each interface with initial left state $\omega^L$ and initial right state $\omega^R$ the intermediate states for density and internal energy in the Riemann solution are positive, i.e. $\rho^{L*},\rho^{R*},e^{L*},e^{R*}>0$, and that the relaxation speeds $a^{L,R}$ and $b^{L,R}$ are such that they satisfy the subcharacteristic Whitham conditions